 Winning pieces will be exhibited at Axminster’s Nuneaton store and then at The Wilson Gallery (Cheltenham Art Gallery & Museum).

-Award deadline is 30 May 2020.
+Award deadline is currently open-ended due to the postponement.
 Entries can be submitted any time up to this date.
 A £20 entry fee applies and a maximum of two entries can be made (£20 per entry).

-The judging ceremony will be held at Axminster’s Nuneaton store on 29 June 2020, and an exhibition at the store will run from 1–13 July 2020.
+The judging ceremony will be held at Axminster’s Nuneaton store in 2021 (date TBC), and an exhibition at the store will run afterwards.

 Following this, the pieces will then be exhibited at The Wilson Gallery – dates to be confirmed.

 To download an application form and the 64-page e-book, please visit